 What does an isolation measure mean?

-Isolation is prescribed by the physician for a minimum of 14 days after the onset of symptoms.
+Isolation is prescribed by the physician for at least 14 days after the onset of symptoms.
 During this period of confinement at home, contact with other people must be avoided and a surgical mask must be worn whenever the infected person is in the presence of others.

 What does an self-monitoring measure mean?

-Self-monitoring lasts 14 days and applies to people who are likely to have been infected with the virus through contact with a sick person.
+Self-monitoring lasts 14 days and applies to people who have had low-risk contact with a person with a confirmed infection.
 The purpose of self-monitoring is to detect symptoms of infection as soon as they appear.
 The person under self-monitoring measures his or her temperature twice a day and makes sure there are no breathing problems or coughing.
 During self-monitoring, normal activities can be continued.